-Winky Lewis is an amazing photographer based in Maine, who has been a contributor to Momfilter for years.
-She and her dear friend Susan created this gorgeous book, Stop Here, This is the Place, that we love and want to give our support to.
-Here’s their story–support them by spreading the word and/or buying their book!
+Where amazing and incredibly talented photographers are concerned, Winky Lewis is a top contender.
+The Maine-based photographer has been a dedicated contributor to momfilter for years.
+Winky and her bosom friend, Susan, authored this endearing book, Stop Here, This is the Place, that we are “crazy” about and want to support with all our heart.
+To that end, we decided to share their story here as a token of endorsement— show them some love by spreading the word and/or buying their book!.

 “Our story is about two mothers who have survived the early years of motherhood, juggled careers, maintained marriages, and raised some kids who are now almost all teens.
 We’re in a new kind of woods, but we’re still finding our way like all mothers.
 When I started to think about what we’d write for this interview, it was a typical Thursday afternoon.
 I’d just dropped six boys off at our local turf field about a mile away from our houses.
 It’s often empty before the high-schoolers get there, and it’s the perfect place for practicing your soccer shots (and videotaping your best ones to put to some cool music and package up).